samsung-cnct/kraken-lib/README.md

 ## The K2 image

-The easiest way to get started with K2 is to use a K2 container image
+The easiest way to get started with K2 directly is to use a K2 container image

 `docker pull quay.io/samsung_cnct/k2:latest`

 ## Preparing the environment

 ### Initial K2 Directory
-If this is your first time using kraken, use k2 docker image to generate a 'sensible defaults' configuration:
+If this is your first time using kraken, use k2 docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):

 With docker container: